coin8086/sf-container-sample/README.md

 # Service Fabric Linux Container Sample

+Build and push [the container image](my_app/my_service_pkg/code/Dockerfile) to a container registry before installing the SF app.

 Install and uninstall the sample app to a local dev cluster by `install.sh` and `uninstall.sh` separately.

 See